Fastlove: Release

-An energetic tune about needing gratification and fulfillment without concern for commitment, "Fastlove" was the second single taken from Michael's third studio album, Older, which was his first studio album in six years and only the third of his solo career.
-For the single's B-side, a remake of the Wham! song "I'm Your Man" was used.
+An energetic tune about needing gratification and fulfillment without concern for commitment, "Fastlove" was the second single taken from Michael's third studio album, Older, his first studio album in six years.
+For the B-side, a remake of the Wham! song "I'm Your Man" was used.
 Entitled "I'm Your Man '96", it was an update of one of their last singles, a decade earlier.

 Jon Kutner from 1000 UK Number One Hits said the line "Stupid Cupid keeps on calling me and I see lovin' in his eyes" had a dual interpretation which could imply Michael's homosexuality.